Education and sustainability

 SDG Bergen is a strategic initiative by the University of Bergen to organise future education to engage with the Sustainable Development Goals.

-In 2018, UiB began undertaking a comprehensive look at the education offered at the university.
-A working group called Utdanning 2030 (Education 2030) was established under the leadership of Vice-Rector for Global Relations, Professor Annelin Eriksen.
-The group presented a report in spring 2019, with recommendations on how sustainability, sustainable development and the SDGs will impact on education at the university and consider multidisciplinary study programmes across the university.
+In 2018, a working group called Utdanning 2030 (Education 2030) was established under the leadership of Vice-Rector for Global Relations, Professor Annelin Eriksen.
+The group presented a report in spring 2019, with recommendations on how sustainability, sustainable development and the SDGs will impact on education at the university and the need to establish more multidisciplinary study programmes to engage critically with the 2030 Agenda.
 The report was discussed in the university's Education Committee in its September 2019 meeting.
 One of the suggestions in the report is to establish a Master's degree in sustainability.